Peterborough Petes: Roger Neilson era (1966–1976)

 The team became known as the Peterborough Petes Hockey Club in 1966–67, which was also the beginning of Roger Neilson's tenure as coach.
-The Petes would continue to wear the TPT logo on their sweaters until 1974–75, when their colours were changed to maroon and white and a new "Petes" logo was adopted.
+The Petes wore the TPT logo on their sweaters until 1974–75, when their colours were changed to maroon and white and a new "Petes" logo was adopted.

 Neilson led his team to seven consecutive winning seasons from 1968 to 1975, also finishing first overall in 1970–71, winning the J. Ross Robertson Cup in 1972, and were runners-up in 1973 and 1974.
 In the 1972 Memorial Cup, the Petes lost a close 2–1 game in the finals to the Cornwall Royals.

 Neilson left behind a winning legacy in Peterborough and set the standard for coaches to come.
 Neilson was the first coach to use videotape analysis as a teaching method, leading to the nickname "Captain Video," and also the first to use microphone headsets to communicate with his assistant coaches.

 Neilson also pushed the envelope causing several rules to be rewritten.
 During one Petes game, his team was up one goal, but was down two men in a five on three situation for the last minute of the game.
 Realizing that more penalties could not be called under the existing rules, Neilson put too many men on the ice every ten seconds.
 The referees stopped the play and a faceoff was held relieving pressure on the defence.
 After this display the rule was changed so that a call for too many men on the ice in a 5 on 3 situation now leads to a penalty shot.

 Neilson also discovered that if he put a defenceman in net instead of a goalie during a penalty shot, the defenceman could rush the attacker and greatly reduce the chances of a goal.
 Today the rule states that a team must use a goalie in net for a penalty shot, and that the goalie may not leave the crease until the attacking player touches the puck.

 Neilson was promoted for the 1976–77 season, coaching the Dallas Black Hawks in the former Central Hockey League.